Tangbao

-Tangbao or soup buns are a large, soup-filled type of steamed buns (baozi) in Chinese cuisine.
+Tangbao or soup buns are large, soup-filled steamed buns (baozi) in Chinese cuisine.
 They are also sometimes known as guantang bao or soup-filled buns.
 Various varieties are found, with some name variations in various parts of the country.
 All of these buns are made by wrapping a gelatinous filling in dough, which is then steamed to melt the filling into soup.
+Tangbao first appeared in the capital city of the Song dynasty, Bianjing, now Kaifeng, Henan.
+It spread to the Yangtze River delta following the Jingkang Incident.